scholarslab/CodeLab/Week02/README.md

 ### Assignment 3:

-Describe, in the most exacting detail possible, the procedure to sort a pack of playing cards.
-Write this down in a new markdown file with the file extension .md (don't worry about formatting) in the Week 2 directory in your homework repo and commit/push it.
+Describe, in exacting detail, the algorithm to give exact change.
+You should only assume basic arithmetic functions like addition and subtraction, but be sure to describe how to figure out what notes and coins to give back.
+Write this down in a new markdown file with the file extension .md (don't worry about formatting) in a Week 2 directory in your homework repo and commit/push it.

 ### Read:
 Raymond, Eric S. [The Cathedral and the Bazaar](http://www.catb.org/esr/writings/cathedral-bazaar/cathedral-bazaar/index.html): Introduction through "How Many Eyeballs Tame Complexity"